WorkSafeBC Home Home

 We will let you know when it is time to submit your formal response.

-First, download and complete a Prohibited Action – Employer or Union Response (Form 57M7).
+Alternatively, you can download and complete a Prohibited Action – Employer or Union Response (Form 57M7) and follow the instructions on the form to submit it.

 Tips for meeting our requirements in your response